awsdocs/amazon-s3-userguide/doc_source/security-best-practices.md

   For more information, see [Protecting data using server\-side encryption](serv-side-encryption.md)\.
 + **Client\-Side Encryption** – Encrypt data client\-side and upload the encrypted data to Amazon S3\.
 In this case, you manage the encryption process, the encryption keys, and related tools\.
 As with server\-side encryption, client\-side encryption can help reduce risk by encrypting the data with a key that is stored in a different mechanism than the mechanism that stores the data itself\.

   Amazon S3 provides multiple client\-side encryption options\.
-For more information, see [Protecting data using client\-side encryption](UsingClientSideEncryption.md)\.
+For more information, see [Protecting data by using client\-side encryption](UsingClientSideEncryption.md)\.

 **Enforce encryption of data in transit**
 You can use HTTPS \(TLS\) to help prevent potential attackers from eavesdropping on or manipulating network traffic using person\-in\-the\-middle or similar attacks\.
 You should allow only encrypted connections over HTTPS \(TLS\) using the [aws:SecureTransport](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition_operators.html#Conditions_Boolean) condition on Amazon S3 bucket policies\.